-- Penetrating Sealant True to its name, this sealer seeps into the pores of the marble and is the option most stone suppliers recommend for kitchen counters.
+- Penetrating sealant: True to its name, this sealer seeps into the pores of the marble and is the option most stone suppliers recommend for kitchen counters.
 Penetrating sealants help limit stains by keeping liquids (oil, wine, coffee) from soaking into the surface.
-They add a level of water and stain resistance (buying you time to clean away stain-causing materials), but don't make the surface water proof.
-Penetrating stone sealants also don't protect against damage from acidic liquids.
+They do add a level of water and stain resistance (buying you time to clean away stain-causing materials) but don’t make the surface waterproof.
+Penetrating stone sealants also don’t protect against damage from acidic liquids.

 Be advised: Even penetrating sealants will degrade over time and should be reapplied periodically.
-Some suggest once a year or more if needed.
+Some suggest once a year, or more often if needed.
 How to tell if reapplication is required?
 If water beads on the countertop, the sealant is still working; if it soaks right in, it’s time for a refresher.
-Consult with the marble fabricator about the recommended sealant for your marble to ensure that it's non-toxic, food-safe, and the best sealer for your particular stone.
+Consult with the marble fabricator about the recommended sealant for your marble to ensure that it’s nontoxic, food-safe, and the best sealer for your particular stone.

 What is the best way to clean and care for marble countertops?

 Some simple steps can keep your marble beautifully maintained (but expect a natural patina to develop).